lunohodov/monarch/README.md

   </a>
 </blockquote>

-In general, data migrations relate closely to business models.
-In an ideal Rails world, data manipulations would depend on model logic to enforce validation, conform to business rules, etc. Naturally, we might use `ActiveRecord` models in migrations.
+Typically, data migrations relate closely to business models.
+In an ideal Rails world, data manipulations would depend on model logic to enforce validation, conform to business rules, etc. Hence, we may use ActiveRecord models in migrations.

-Lets imagine we have designed our users to have first and last names.
-Time passes and we realise this is [wrong][3].
-Now, we want to put things right.
+Suppose we have designed a system where users have first and last names.
+Time passes and it becomes clear this is [wrong][3].
+Now, we want to put things right and come up with the following plan:

-Here's the plan:

 1. Add a `name` column to `users` table to hold the entire name of a person.
 2. Change the `User` model and use a data migration to update existing records.
 3. Drop `first_name` and `last_name` columns.

-And here is what our data migration looks like:
+The data migration looks something like:

 ```ruby
 # db/migrate/some_migration.rb